 InterWorx offers many advantages of cPanel and Plesk while being much more affordable for businesses and hosting providers.
 It’s an excellent choice if you want maximum speed and uptime.

-Requires technical work
+- EASE OF USE: Requires technical work

 ISPConfig is one of the open-source panels that looks to be an alternative to cPanel.
 Many popular solutious start out as open-source, so it’s definitely an avenue worth exploring.